knoxa/knoxa.github.io/examples/DEV-MUC3-0325.md

 	ANALYST1: THE "CASE OF MSGR ROMERO," refers to the assassination of Archbishop Óscar Romero

 This is essentially identifying an *event*.
 As for people above, we can use "the assassination of Archbishop Óscar Romero" as an informal entity identifier by adopting that specific form of words whenever we refer to it.
-Alternatively, we can explicitly reference a record of the event in a database such as [GTD](https://www.start.umd.edu/gtd/search/IncidentSummary.aspx?gtdid=198003240008).
+Alternatively, we can explicitly refer to an event identifier in a database such as [GTD](https://www.start.umd.edu/gtd/search/IncidentSummary.aspx?gtdid=198003240008).
 It isn't critical exactly how this sort of claim is expressed because it's part of a dialogue, and other agents in the dialogue can ask for further clarification if needed, or perhaps offer elucidation unprompted:

 	GTD: The assassination of Archbishop Óscar Romero is GTD incident 198003240008
 	Wikipedia: The assassination of Archbishop Óscar Romero is  described at https://en.wikipedia.org/wiki/%C3%93scar_Romero#Assassination